Lille: First World War

-Lille was liberated by the Allies on 17 October 1918, when General Sir William Birdwood and his troops were welcomed by joyous crowds.
+Lille was liberated by the Allies on 17 October 1918, when General William Birdwood and his troops were welcomed by joyous crowds.
 The general was made an honorary citizen of the city of Lille on 28 October.

 The only audio recording known to have been made during World War I was recorded near Lille in October 1918.
 The two-minute recording captured the Royal Garrison Artillery conducting a gas shell bombardment.

 Lille was also the hunting ground of the German World War I flying ace Max Immelmann, who was nicknamed "the Eagle of Lille".

 Années Folles, Great Depression and Popular Front

 In July 1921, at the Pasteur Institute in Lille, Albert Calmette and Camille Guérin discovered the first anti-tuberculosis vaccine, known as BCG ("Bacille de Calmette et Guérin").
 The Opéra de Lille, designed by Lille architect Louis M. Cordonnier, was dedicated in 1923.

 From 1931, Lille felt the repercussions of the Great Depression, and by 1935, a third of the city's population lived in poverty.
 In 1936, the city's mayor, Roger Salengro, became Minister of the Interior of the Popular Front but eventually killed himself after right-wing groups led a slanderous campaign against him.